slqye/42-ft_linear_regression/README.md

 ![Banner](assets/banner.png)

 Hi!
 This is my 42 cursus **ft_linear_regression** project.
-The objective was to implement from scratch the gradient descent algorithme and use it to train our model.
+The objective was to implement from scratch the gradient descent algorithm and use it to train our model.

 ## Usage